jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 This process of growth kept going.
 Life got ever more complicated.
 Soon individual cells started to merge into multi-cell organisms.
 Then each cell inside these lifeforms specialized to perform unique functions.
 Multi-cellular organisms had cells specialized in an evermore complex organization.
 Skin cells protected from the elements, muscle cells allowed locomotion, nerve cells enabled intra-organism communication.

-As lifeforms kept adding cell specialization, they became more complex and developed what some call anti-fragile—resisting entropy's destructive forces by growing new cells specialized to overcome new challenges.
+As lifeforms kept adding cell specialization, they became more complex and developed what some call anti-fragile—postponing entropy's effects by growing new cells specialized to overcome new challenges.

 The Ediacaran Period (635-541 million years ago) marked the emergence of the first complex, soft-bodied organisms.
 Life was no longer like simple bacteria, but becoming more like animals, featuring basic body plans and the ability to interact with their environment with things like cells that could detect light, the precursor to our modern eyes.
 These creatures, like the disc-shaped Dickinsonia, represented huge jumps in multicellular life and body complexity.